 This workshop provided a platform for examining questions surrounding "AI as human augmentation" for legal tasks (a.k.a.
 Intelligent Assistance or IA), particularly those related to legal practitioners' interaction with digital information, including ediscovery.
-The focus of the workshop will be on better understanding the interaction between human and AI capabilities.
+The focus of the workshop has been on better understanding the interaction between human and AI capabilities.
 The primary audience for the workshop will include working attorneys, legal researchers, computer science researchers, and AI providers in the legal industry.

-Open questions remain about if/when human interaction is necessary to produce more effective results, if/when the human or AI should take the initiative in the collaboration (i.e., whether IA or AI should dominate), and if/when an increased interpretability and explainability of AI models is necessary for acceptable and successful human-AI collaboration in the legal domain.
-The ability of systems to analyze and identify exploitable patterns of human interaction and assessment in tasks like EDD (Electronic Data Discovery, or technology-aided discovery) is a significant area of inquiry as well.
+Open questions remain about the conditions in which human interaction is necessary to produce more effective results, whether the human or AI should take the initiative in the collaboration, and whether or how increased interpretability and explainability of AI models is necessary for acceptable and successful human-AI collaboration in the legal domain.
+The ability of systems to analyze and identify exploitable patterns of human interaction and assessment in tasks like EDD (Electronic Data Discovery, or technologyaided discovery) is a significant area of inquiry as well.
 Empirical comparisons between pure AI versus IA or human-augmented AI - favorable or unfavorable - in the form of user studies or simulations, are encouraged.
-Proposals on how best to evaluate various methods of human augmentation are also welcome, as are analyses of the ethical implications of adopting AI as replacement versus AI as augmentation in legal applications.
+Proposals on how best to evaluate various methods of human augmentation are welcomed, as are analyses of the ethical implications of adopting AI as replacement versus AI as augmentation in legal applications.